What is a basic bank account?

 When a bank customer resorts to credit, the credit institution may require the customer to provide guarantees to ensure that the loan is repaid.

-A mortgage is a real guarantee that falls on an immovable property or similar thing.
+A mortgage is a real guarantee that falls on an immovable property or similar asset.

-In contracting a loan, the credit institution may require the establishment of a mortgage on the property in its favour in order to guarantee the payment of the loan.
+In contracting a loan, the credit institution may require the establishment of a mortgage on the property in its favour to guarantee the payment of the loan.

 This type of collateral is often used in the case of home loan agreements.

-The mortgage can also fall on a property belonging to a third person, for example of a relative, if the institution accepts this.
+A mortgage can also be on a property belonging to a third person, for example of a relative, if the institution accepts this.

 When assessing applications for home loans and other mortgage loans, the credit institution evaluates the property given as collateral for the loan.
 In this case: